boazbk/tcs/lec_26_quantum_computing.md

 A _quantum circuit_ is analogous to a Boolean circuit, and can be described as a directed acyclic graph.
 One crucial difference that the _out degree_ of every vertex in a quantum circuit is at most one.
 This is because we cannot "reuse" quantum states without _measuring_ them (which collapses their "probabilities").
-Therefore, we cannot use the same qubit as input for two different gates.^[This is known as the [No Cloning Theorem](https://goo.gl/jCVtEY).]
+Therefore, we cannot use the same qubit as input for two different gates.
+(This is known as the [No Cloning Theorem](https://goo.gl/jCVtEY).)
 Another more technical difference is that to express our operations as unitary matrices, we will need to make sure all our gates are _reversible_.
 This is not hard to ensure.
 For example, in the quantum context, instead of thinking of $NAND$ as a (non reversible) map from $\{0,1\}^2$ to $\{0,1\}$, we will think of it as the reversible map on _three_ qubits that maps $a,b,c$ to $a,b,c\oplus NAND(a,b)$ (i.e., flip the last bit if $NAND$ of the first two bits is $1$).